- Professor Sue Becker, becker (at mcmaster dot ca)

 - Participation marks will be earned for contributing to the class

-discussions of the 11 research articles.
+presenting).
 One mark for each paper in which a

 non-trivial contribution is made to the discussion, up to a maximum of 10